 Cut customer onboarding time from 3 weeks to 4 days by building an automated workflow that replaced manual email sequences.

-Every bullet should open with a verb that signals you owned the work — not that you were nearby while it happened.
-Avoid openers like "responsible for," "involved in," "assisted with," and "helped to."
+Every bullet should open with a verb that signals you owned the work.
+Avoid openers like "responsible for," "involved in," "assisted with."
 These are passive and forgettable.

 Ask yourself these questions for each role: